 The configuration files are read by the Array Services daemon when it starts.
-Typically, the daemon starts in each node during the system startup.
-You can also run the daemon from a command line in order to check the syntax of the configuration files.
+Normally it is started in each node during the system startup.
+(You can also run the daemon from a command line in order to check the syntax of the configuration files.)

-The configuration files contain the following data, all of which is needed by ainfo and array:
+The configuration files contain data needed by ainfo and array:

-- The names of array systems, including the current array but also any other arrays on which a user could run an Array Services command. ainfo reports this information. - The names and types of the nodes in each named array, especially the hostnames that would be used in an Array Services command. ainfo reports this information. - The authentication keys, if any, that must be used with Array Services commands.
-The -Kl and -Kr command options use this information.
-For more information, see "Array Services Commands" on page 87. - The commands that are valid with the array command.
+• The names of array systems, including the current array but also any other arrays on which a user could run an Array Services command (reported by ainfo).

+- The names and types of the nodes in each named array, especially the hostnames that would be used in an Array Services command (reported by ainfo). - The authentication keys, if any, that must be used with Array Services commands (required as -Kl and -Kr command options, see "Array Services Commands" on page 90). - The commands that are valid with the array command.